ietf/wiki.ietf.org/group/iab/Multi-Stake-Holder-Platform.md

 ### 3.1.5 Electronic identification and trust services including e-signatures
 **RP:**
 Action 1.
 SDOs to take ongoing EU policy activities into account in standardisation, e.g. in ISO/IEC JTC 1/SC 27/WG 5 (identity management and privacy technologies) and other working groups of ISO/IEC JTC 1/SC 27.
 Also, the standards being developed by ISO/IEC JTC1 SC17 including on mobile driving licenses and identity management via mobile devices are particularly relevant to electronic identification.
 Furthermore, in order to promote the strengths of the European approach to electronic identification and trust services at global level and to foster mutual recognition of electronic identification and trust services with non-EU countries, ESOs should keep European and international standards aligned wherever possible.
 The promotion and maintenance of related European approaches, which especially take into account data protection considerations, in international standards should be supported.

 Action 2: As required by the revised eIDAS Regulation prepare standards for:
 - a) Interfaces between the European Digital Identity Wallet and trust services as well as services for signing by means of electronic signatures and seals.
 - b) Interfaces between the European Digital Identity Wallet and relying parties and issuers of electronic attestations of attributes.
+- c) Interfaces related to Authentic Sources of attributes.
-- c) Issuance and revocation of wallets.
+- d) Issuance and revocation of wallets.
-- d) Policy and security requirements on providers of electronic attestation of attribute services including issuance and revocation of electronic attestation of attribute.
+- e) Policy and security requirements on providers of electronic attestation of attribute services including issuance and revocation of electronic attestation of attribute.
+- f) Policy and security requirements on providers of trust services operating a remote signing device.
+- g) Policy and security requirements on providers of services issuing certificates for relying party access certificates to the European Digital Identity Wallet.
+- h) Policy and security requirements on providers of services issuing certificates for relying party registration for use of the European Digital Identity Wallet.
+- i) Policy and security requirements on providers of services supporting certificate transparency.
+- j) Extended validation for electronic attestation of attributes.
+- k)Security evaluation and certification of the European Digital Identity Wallet.
-- e) Security evaluation and certification of the European Digital Identity Wallet.
+- l) Security assessment and certification of services supporting the European Digital Identity Wallet.
+- m) Tests for conformance of European Digital Identity Wallets.
-- f) Policy and security requirements on providers of trust services for electronic ledger.
+- n) Policy and security requirements on providers of trust services for electronic ledger.
-- g) Policy and security requirements on providers of trust services for electronic archiving.
+- o) Policy and security requirements on providers of trust services for electronic archiving.
-- h) Update to trusted lists to support new trust services.
+- p) Update to trusted lists to support new trust services.
-- i) Management of trust relating to the EU Digital Identity Wallet.
+- q) Management of trust relating to the EU Digital Identity Wallet.
-- j) Supporting additional requirements for identity proofing and validation of attributes.
+- r) Supporting additional requirements for identity proofing and validation of attributes.
-- k) Adapting existing standards to take into account new provisions and requirements in the revised Regulation including accessibility for persons with disabilities and special needs, alignment with NIS2.
+- s) Adapting existing standards to take into account new provisions and requirements in the revised Regulation including accessibility for persons with disabilities and special needs, alignment with NIS2.
-- l) Ensuring that the requirements of privacy by design are met so that compliance with GDPR can be demonstrated.
+- t) Ensuring that the requirements of privacy by design are met so that compliance with GDPR can be demonstrated.
-- m) Next generation of registered electronic mail and electronic delivery to take account of new services and components available under the revised regulation including EU digital identity wallets and electronic ledgers.
+- u) Next generation of registered electronic mail and electronic delivery to take account of new services and components available under the revised regulation including EU digital identity wallets and electronic ledgers.
-- n) Use of electronic identities and electronic signatures with other trust services including electronic ledgers in support of smart contracts.
+- v) Use of electronic identities and electronic signatures with other trust services including electronic ledgers in support of smart contracts.
-- o) Support implementation and use of the Trusted Lists, including support for new trust services and other potential used of trust lists for managing the trust infrastructure of the EU Digital Identity Wallet.
+- w) Support implementation and use of the Trusted Lists, including support for new trust services and other potential used of trust lists for managing the trust infrastructure of the EU Digital Identity Wallet.
-- p) Maintain and update the set of standards supporting creation and validation of electronic signatures, seals, certificates, attestations and timestamps and their preservation.
+- x) Maintain and update the set of standards supporting creation and validation of electronic signatures, seals, certificates, attestations and timestamps and their preservation.

 Action 3: SDOs to cooperate and work in the areas of identifiers, vocabularies, semantics, taxonomies, ontologies for electronic attestations, considering work from stakeholders that are already involved in these activities in their respective sectors.

-Action 4: The impact of quantum computing technologies on the cryptographic algorithms, in particular public key cryptography, used for electronic identification and trust services including e-signatures needs to be analysed, and the potential impact on the relevant standards identified.
+Action 4: The impact of quantum computing technologies on the cryptographic algorithms, in particular public key cryptography, used for electronic identification and trust services including electronic signatures needs to be analysed, and the potential impact on the relevant standards identified.
 This should lead to guidance on the migration to Quantum Safe Cryptography.

 Action 5: SDOs to engage in a collaborative process to address the gaps between existing standards/technical specifications and the requirements of the EUDI Wallet ecosystem.
 This involves reviewing the initial gap analysis and participating in discussions to agree on the necessary steps for addressing these gaps.
 Additionally, SDOs are to contribute to identifying key functionalities that need new or updated standards/technical specifications and be involved in their development to support the successful implementation of the EUDI Wallet as outlined in the eIDAS 2 regulations.